renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## skipConfigValidation

-Set to `true` to skip the config validation completely.
+This option is only available via command line option `--skip-config-validation`.

+You can skip Renovate's config validation by using this command line option.

 Example: